Chopped Asian Salad with Sesame Ginger Vinaigrette

 STEP 2 | Marinate the chicken

-• Pat the chicken dry with paper towels and place in a large resealable plastic bag.
+Now, pat the chicken dry with paper towels and place it in a large resealable plastic bag.

-• Pour in half of the vinaigrette, seal the bag, and refrigerate for 30 minutes.
-Reserve the remaining vinaigrette for tossing the salad.
+Pour half the vinaigrette, seal the bag, and refrigerate for 30 minutes.
+Reserve the remaining vinaigrette for the salad.

 STEP 3 | Prep the salad greens

-While the chicken marinates, you have plenty of time to prep the salad greens and other salad toppings.
+While the chicken marinates, prep the salad greens and other salad toppings.
+Start by chopping one head of romaine, rinse, and spin dry in a salad spinner.

-• Drain a can of mandarin oranges, and gently pat dry with a paper towel to remove any extra moisture
+Then, remove the seeds and veins from the red bell pepper and julienne or cut them into thin strips.
+Drain a can of mandarin oranges, and gently pat dry with a paper towel to remove any extra moisture.

 STEP 4 | Cook the chicken